9 Delicious Plant-Based Packaged Foods You'll Love

 Swap In: So Delicious Dairy Free Unsweetened Cultured Coconut Milk Yogurt

 If you worried that eating vegan meant giving up your morning yogurt-and-berries combo, fear not.
 These cultured coconut milk products, which come in unsweetened and unsweetened vanilla flavors, make a welcome addition to your breakfast bowl.
 Probiotic-rich, they only have one gram of sugar, which comes naturally from the coconuts (compared to most yogurts, which can have 12 grams or more).
 Try blending it into your favorite healthy smoothie recipe or enjoying it as a nutrient-dense afternoon snack.

 Swap Out: Your Old Favorite Meal Delivery Service

-Remember that time you whipped up Roasted Eggplant over Freekeh with Spiced Cumin-Tahini Cream, Pomegranate Seeds and Mint from scratch on a casual Monday night?
+Remember that time you whipped up Roasted Eggplant over Freekeh with Spiced Cumin-Tahini Cream, Pomegranate Seeds, and Mint from scratch on a casual Monday night?
 Yeah, neither do we.
-Transforming Top Chef dreams into just another night at home, The Purple Carrot empowers you with all the ingredients and carefully though -out instructions you need to make an impressive, whole foods, plant-based meal that’s as tasty as it is nutritious.
+Transforming Top Chef dreams into just another night at home, Purple Carrot empowers you with all the ingredients and instructions you need to make impressive, whole food, plant-based meal that's as tasty as it is nutritious.